infracloudio/fission/Documentation/wip/testing-proposal.md

 - Runc uses Bats https://github.com/opencontainers/runc/tree/master/tests/integration
 ### Go Test

-The testing package of Go also is quite feature rich for most of the use cases we need.
+The testing package of Go also quite features rich for most of the use cases we need.
 Go 1.7 onwards there is support for setup & teardown parts and parallelism etc.
 #### Go - Testing package

 - Support for setup and teardown based on https://golang.org/pkg/testing/#hdr-Main